Using the Capital Asset Pricing Model for estimating returns

 The CAPM postulates that systematic risk cannot be removed through diversification; however, idiosyncratic risk is diversifiable.
 Therefore, when markets are in equilibrium, investors are only compensated for systematic risk and should seek to remove all idiosyncratic risk through diversification.

-The equilibrium return is calculated as the risk free rate plus the beta of a given asset multiplied by the overall risk premium of the equity market.
-Users can specify market assumptions and the risk free rate in the Parameters box on the Return Estimation screen or in the market assumptions field of the Home tab on the Summary Ribbon.
+The equilibrium return is calculated as the risk-free rate plus the beta of a given asset multiplied by the overall risk premium of the equity market.
+Users can specify market assumptions and the risk-free rate in the Parameters box on the Return Estimation screen or in the market assumptions field of the Home tab (Summary Ribbon).

 We suggest using a global market capitalization weighted portfolio.
-The following are estimates of a market cap weighted portfolio of stock, bonds, and commodities used in for constructing the Windham’s Global Market Portfolio
+The following are estimates of a market cap weighted portfolio of stock, bonds, and commodities used in the WPA.

-Windham’s capitalization weighted global market portfolio is intended to represent the world’s equilibrium allocation of risky assets.
-To create this portfolio, we first defined nine asset classes: US Equity, Foreign Equity, Emerging Equity, US Bonds, US Real Estate, Foreign Real Estate, and Commodities.
-We then used the sources below to value each of these asset classes
+Windham Labs' capitalization weighted global market portfolio is our view on a proxy for the global equilibrium allocation of investable risky assets.
+To create this portfolio, we first identify seven asset classes: U.S. stocks, foreign stocks (Non-U.S. developed markets), emerging markets stocks, U.S. bonds, foreign bonds (Non-U.S.), global real estate (developed markets), and commodities.
+We then used the sources below to value each of these asset classes:

-To avoid overlapping data, we did not treat hedge funds as an asset class
+- To avoid overlapping data, we do not treat hedge funds as an asset class.